-To create these finishes painting glaze is applied and while it's still wet, some is lifted off using a rolled-up rag or wadded plastic wrap.
+To create these finishes, painting glaze is applied and while it's still wet, some is lifted off using a rolled-up rag or wadded up plastic wrap.
 Faux painting techniques like these work best on small wall features such as under wainscoting or as a leather or suede inlay on furniture.

 Use cotton rags similar to bed sheets to roll several one foot squares into tubes and set them aside.
 Wear latex glove to keep the glaze off your skin while doing the ragging part of this process.

-After rolling the project let the glaze dry for at least 24 hours before handling.
+After rolling the project, let the glaze dry for at least 24 hours before handling.
 If your project will see a lot of traffic, such as with a tabletop, use a clear varnish to protect the finish.
 Apply two coats for added protection.

-To create a suede look you can use either wadded plastic wrap or rags to dab at the wet glaze, experiment with both to find a technique that works.
-Rags will create a finish closely resembling suede, while plastic will create a finer grained appearance like lizard skin.
-As with the process above this technique works best on small spaces.
+To create a suede look, you can use either wadded plastic wrap or rags to dab at the wet glaze.
+Experiment with both to find a technique that works.
+Rags will create a finish closely resembling suede while plastic will create a finer grained appearance like lizard skin.
+As with the process above, this technique works best on small spaces.

 When using plastic wrap for this process, cut several strips of kitchen-type wrap about 18 inches long.
 Wad the plastic into tight balls and straighten it out several times to create multiple fine creases in the plastic.
 Place the plastic balls in a box or bucket to keep them tight until ready for use.
-For rags use an old cotton t-shirt cut into one foot squares and ball them up just before using them to dab at the finish.
+For rags, use an old cotton t-shirt cut into one foot squares and ball them up just before using them to dab at the finish.

-Brush the glaze onto the project using the same process used for the leather finish above.
+Brush the glaze onto the project using the same process as for the leather finish above.
 If you're doing a small space, coat the whole thing at once and then apply the dabbing technique.
 If you're doing a larger area, coat a manageable section of a couple feet at a time and leave a border of untouched glaze along the leading edge to aid in blending the finish into another section.